 For each of the dimensions, the averages and standard deviations were computed.
 As the results above indicate, the Reliability dimension was rated the most positively by the NFL team's fans with a 4.17 on a scale of 1 to 5.
 This finding-that Reliability is the most important dimension-is consistent with Berry et al. (2003).
-In order of mean remaining rating, the SERVQUAL dimensions were Responsiveness, Tangibles, Empathy, and Assurance respectively.
+In order of mean quality rating, the remaining SERVQUAL dimensions were Responsiveness, Tangibles, Empathy, and Assurance respectively.